7 Career Planning Tips

 When you’re trying to figure out your career path, you need all the information that you can get.
 You may be tempted to jump into a new job or career without any prior experience or training, but it’s better for your success in the long run if you take the time to find out about what it takes to succeed in a given field before choosing one.

-There are many professionals who have been there and done that, from professors and CEOs to police officers and writers.
+Many professionals have been through similar experiences, including professors, CEOs, police officers, and writers.
 Each of these people has valuable insight into how they got where they are today; they can tell you what their first jobs were like, what promotions took them by surprise, and more.
-The best part is that most of them will be happy—or at least not offended—to share their stories with students like yourself who are just starting out in their careers.
+The best part is that most of them will be happy—or at least not offended—to share their experiences with students like you who are just starting out in their careers.

 Attend a career fair